PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/custom-form-factory.md

 # Create your custom form factory

 In some cases the generic form factory is not enough for your need.
-In PrestaShop the category grid has two specific features:
+In PrestaShop the category grid has three specific features:

 - it can manage a parent category which changes the grid rendering (only displays children) so it needs to dynamically add a parameter
 - its search url doesn't match the list so it needs to specify the form action